cuhksam/emnlp2019.github.io/_pages/registration.md

 <!-- {% include toc icon="gears" %} -->

-We plan to open conference registration in early August.

-## Estimated Fees

-We expect registration fees to be similar to those at EMNLP 2017, although the fees have not yet been set and may increase somewhat.
-Below are the fees charged for EMNLP 2017 that may be used as an approximation for planning your travel budget.
+The EMNLP 2018 conference registration fees are shown below and are the same as for EMNLP 2017.
+Please register [here](https://aclweb.org/conference/emnlp-2018-conference-registration/).

 <table>
   <thead>